MSD-RIT-NASA/Starchaeologist/README.md

 Setup:

-    1. `pip install -r requirements.txt`
-    2. Load Starcheologist into unity
+    1. Run setup.bat

 To run the program with BASE: (levels 1 and 2)

     1. Connect kill switch and sensors to COM ports.
-Adjust COM numbers as needed.
+Adjust COM numbers as needed in GUI.
-    2. Connect to drivers with ethernet cable
+    2. Connect to drivers with ethernet cable.
-    3. `python3 .\External\Server\server.py`
+    3. Run run.bat.
-    4. Start game.
+    4. Select the 'BASE Levels' button.
+    5. Click 'Start Server'.
+    6. Click 'Launch Game'.

 To run the program with PLANETs: (level 3)

-    1. Connect wifi to MSD_ISS raspberry pi
+    1. Connect PC to MSD_ISS Raspberry Pi WiFi network
-    2. Turn on board sensor.
+    2. Turn on balance board sensor.
 Wait until light turns from white -> blue (connecting to wifi) -> light green (waiting for server connection).
-    3. `python3 .\External\Server\server.py`
+    3. Double click run.bat.
+    4. Select the 'BASE Levels' button.
+    5. Click 'Start Server'.
+    6. Click 'Launch Game'.
-    4. Once LED is green it is sending data.
+    5. Once balance board LED is green, controller data is being sent to the PC.
-    5. Start Game

 <p align="right">(<a href="#top">back to top</a>)</p>